Vanderbilt Fugitives, Champions of Southern Literature

 More Notable Literary Vanderbilt Alumni

-Additional literary Vanderbilt alumni include Cleanth Brooks, James Dickey, Ellen Gilchrist, William Inge, James Patterson, Tom Schulman, Jesse Stuart, and Robert Penn Warren.
+Additional literary Vanderbilt alumni include Cleanth Brooks, James Dickey, Ellen Gilchrist, William Inge, James Patterson, Tom Schulman, and Jesse Stuart.